Bodhisattva: Etymology

+Sattva (सत्त्व), meaning "being", as pertaining to a person who has achieved, or is striving towards, bodhi ('awakening' or 'enlightenment') or Buddhahood.

-In Early Buddhism
+Early Buddhism

 In pre-sectarian Buddhism, the term bodhisatta is used in the early texts to refer to Gautama Buddha in his previous lives and as a young man in his last life, when he was working towards liberation.
-In the early Buddhist discourses, the Buddha regularly uses the phrase "when I was an unawakened bodhisatta" to describe his experiences before his attainment of awakening.
+In the early Buddhist discourses, the Buddha regularly uses the phrase "when I was an unawakened Bodhisatta" to describe his experiences before his attainment of awakening.
 The early texts which discuss the period before the Buddha's awakening mainly focus on his spiritual development.
 According to Bhikkhu Analayo, most of these passages focus on three main themes: "the bodhisattva's overcoming of unwholesome states of mind, his development of mental tranquillity, and the growth of his insight."

 Other early sources like the Acchariyabbhutadhamma-sutta (MN 123, and its Chinese parallel in Madhyama-āgama 32) discuss the marvelous qualities of the bodhisattva Gautama in his previous life in Tuṣita heaven.
-The Pali text focuses on how the bodhisattva was endowed with mindfulness and clear comprehension while living in Tuṣita, while the Chinese source states that his lifespan, appearance and glory was greater than all the devas (gods).
-These sources also discuss various miracles which accompanied the bodhisattva's conception and birth, most famously, his taking of seven steps and proclaiming that this was his last life.
-The Chinese source (titled Discourse on Marvellous Qualities) also states that while living as a monk under the Buddha Kāśyapa he "made his initial vow to [realize] buddhahood [while] practising the holy life."
+The Pali text focuses on how the bodhisattva was endowed with mindfulness and clear comprehension while living in Tuṣita, while the Chinese source states that his lifespan, appearance, and glory was greater than all the devas (gods).
+These sources also discuss various miracles which accompanied the bodhisattva's conception and birth, most famously, his taking seven steps and proclaiming that this was his last life.
+The Chinese source (titled Discourse on Marvellous Qualities) also states that while living as a monk under the Buddha Kāśyapa he "made his initial vow to [realize] Buddhahood [while] practicing the holy life."